AbhinavDusi/ai-dotsandboxes/README.md

 The Minimax Player chooses a move by employing a minimax algorithm, simulating its and its opponents' future moves and choosing the optimal move by maximizing its score to a certain depth.

-## Deep Reinforced Learning Player
+## Deep Q Learning Player

-The Deep Reinforced Learning Player chooses a move by
+The Deep Q Learning Player chooses a move by

 # Data